pryv/dev-site/src/documents/sections/activity.html.md

 #### Query string parameters

-- `onlyFolders` (array of [identity](#data-types-identity)): Optional.
-If set, only events linked to those folders (including child folders) will be returned.
-By default, events linked to all accessible folders are returned.
 - `fromTime` ([timestamp](#data-types-timestamp)): Optional.
 TODO.
 Default is 24 hours before `toTime`, if set.
 - `toTime` ([timestamp](#data-types-timestamp)): Optional.
 TODO.
 Default is the current time.
-- `state` (`default`, `trashed` or `all`): Optional.
-Indicates what items to return depending on their state.
-By default, only items that are not in the trash are returned; `trashed` returns only items in the trash, while `all` return all items regardless of their state.
+- `onlyFolders` (array of [identity](#data-types-identity)): Optional.
+If set, only events assigned to the specified folders and their sub-folders will be returned.
+To retrieve events that are not assigned to any folder, just include a `null` value in the array.
+By default, all accessible events are returned (regardless of their folder assignment).
 - `sortAscending` (`true` or `false`): If `true`, events will be sorted from oldest to newest.
 Default: false (sort descending).
 - `skip` (number): Optional.
 The number of items to skip in the results.
 - `limit` (number): Optional.
 The number of items to return in the results.
 A default value of 20 items is used if no other range limiting parameter is specified (`fromTime`, `toTime`).
+- `state` (`default`, `trashed` or `all`): Optional.
+Indicates what items to return depending on their state.
+By default, only items that are not in the trash are returned; `trashed` returns only items in the trash, while `all` return all items regardless of their state.
 - `modifiedSince` ([timestamp](#data-types-timestamp)): Optional.
 If specified, only events modified since that time will be returned.

 #### Successful response: `200 OK`